 Procedures for Requesting a Dietary-based Accommodation

-- Submit a Disability Disclosure and Accommodation Request electronically through the ACCOMMODATE platform.
+- Complete and submit a Disability Disclosure and Accommodation Request Form electronically through the Forms tab of the Dickinson Gateway.

-Documentation and requests should be submitted to Marni Jones, Director of Disability Services, by any one of the following means:
+Documentation and requests should be submitted to the Office of Disability Services, by any one of the following means:

 Access and Disability Services